-A pointer to a base class can hold the address of a derived class object.
-However, when accessed through the base class pointer, it can only use the members of the base class unless virtual functions are used.
+A base class pointer can store the address of a derived class object.
+However, when accessed through this pointer, only the base class members are accessible-unless virtual functions are used, which allow access to the overridden functions in the derived class.

-- Abase class pointer can point to a derived class object. - It can access only the base class members (unless polymorphism is used).
+- A base class pointer can point to a derived class object. - It can access only the base class members (unless polymorphism is used).